By Martin Ebner

 Find something you enjoy

 You know the expression, "find a job that you like and you never have to work another day in your life".
-Same applies for exercise!
+Same applies to exercise!
 By choosing a form of exercise that you enjoy, you are 10 times more likely to stick at it in the long run.

-To summarise then: set a goal, make a plan, don't procrastinate, recruit help, start slowly, build up, hydrate, eat and repeat, listen to your body and enjoy!!!
+set a goal, make a plan, don't procrastinate, recruit help, start slowly, build up, hydrate, eat and repeat, listen to your body and enjoy!!!